osher/versi/README.md

 ### manual oversight
  > if the current version is occupied - it should not be published.
- > if the developers means to publish a new version - she should have the version bumped.
+ > if developers mean to publish a new version - they should have the version bumped.

 If this is your approach - this package is not for you.